 2) Take a walk or a ride under blue skies through country lanes

-(Photo credit here to friend Niki Groves who can snap and ride at the same time!) before dropping down the cliff path to pass the beach, threading our way through the eager families heading for the sands laden with body boards and beach detritus before winding our way back up the hill to Ednovean.
+down the cliff path to pass the beach.
+We threaded our way through the eager families heading for the sands, laden with body boards and beach detritus, before winding our way back up the hill to Ednovean.

 3) Spring inspirations in our home

 As autumn brings the need for cosy Hygge so spring brings a need to revitalise our home with a fresh spring look.
 I placed simple jam jars of daffodils in a repetitive rhythm down the centre of the Breakfast table to reflect the season.

 For a fresh spring look for the Pink bedroom, I found some fresh yellow, geometric lampshades, to pick up the gold of the Laura Ashley tartan that trims the bed hangings

 And paint! we’ve bought gallons of paint – there is something about spring that inspires spring cleans and nest building don’t you think.
 Have a great week – I may well be painting!

 4) And finally, a little bit of “Me” time